IGME-202-2231/project-2-HajimariGIT/README.md

 Suck - find hunters with no group
 #### State Transistions

-Default state if vampires are doing well.
+Default state if vampires are doing well (more then 50% population).

 ### _State 2 Name_